wikitops/kubernetes_bootcamp_exercises/fundamentals/replication.md

 ## Scale

-What ?
-Why ?
-How ?
+Some Kubernetes objects like Deployment, ReplicaSet, Replication Controller, or Job can be easily scaled in command line.

+The command line management has to be used only for debug purpose.
+In production environment, it's recommended to update the YAML file definition to ensure a consistent deployment.

 #### Exercise n°1

-Scale the nginx pod in the namespace app-demo to 5 with the command line.
+Scale the Nginx Pod in the namespace app-demo to 5 with the command line.

 ```bash
 kubectl scale --replicas=5 -n app-demo POD_NAME